 According to latest statistics, ransomware threats have become notoriously popular up to the point that they are now the most money-generating type of cyber-threat out there.
 This is because a ransomware as a computer virus is basically an extortion scheme for your files.

 Is ransomware in fact a form of malicious software?
 It can be.
 If the ransomware prevents its victims from accessing their files, it is in fact a malicious software.
 The very first case of a ransomware attack was in its essence a computer virus attack.
 Current ransomware threats are more similar to computer worms because they can spread across systems and networks without the need for user interaction.
 An example of such a case is the infamous WannaCry outbreak.
+A more recent example is the attack against Kaseya.

 If you believe that your computer may be compromised by a ransomware virus, use the following professional software to detect and delete a computer virus from your device: